wangrp1997/BODex/README.md

+## News (April 2026):

+We have open-sourced the follow-up work Dexonomy [RSS 2025] to [here](https://github.com/JYChen18/Dexonomy).
+For grasp generation, I highly recommend using Dexonomy — it offers easier customization and better grasp synthesis results.

 # BODex

 A GPU-based efficient pipeline for dexterous grasp synthesis built on [cuRobo](https://github.com/NVlabs/curobo/tree/main), proposed in *[ICRA 2025] BODex: Scalable and Efficient Robotic Dexterous Grasp Synthesis Using Bilevel Optimization*.